Madeleine of Hyperborea

 “I knew you’d say something stupid.
 Right, grab it with me, husband.”

 “As you wish, wife.”
 They heave until their bottoms touch the stone floor.
-The resulting clamour shakes the tower, bruises eardrums and is only slightly muffled by the pile of droppings that cover the happy couple.
+The resulting clamour from the bell shakes the tower, bruises eardrums and is only slightly muffled by the pile of droppings that cover the happy couple.

 A bat, still vibrating, is the last thing to land.
 It says, “Will you shut the fuck up?” and passes out.